ammariqais/SkiaForUnity/README.md

-# SkiaSharp for Unity with HarfBuzz Support
+# SkiaSharp for Unity with Lottie Animation and HarfBuzz Text Support

 SkiaSharp for Unity is a powerful plugin that leverages the SkiaSharp 2D graphics library to enhance Unity game development.
 With the added advantage of HarfBuzz support, this plugin allows you to create high-quality, cross-platform 2D graphics and user interfaces for your Unity projects.
 HarfBuzz support enables better text rendering, including advanced features such as native fonts, emoji support, and right-to-left (RTL) language rendering.